pknowles/vulkan_objects/README.md

+> [!CAUTION]
+> Incomplete.
+This doesn't even compile yet.

 # vko: Vulkan Objects

 This library is an RAII wrapper around some core parts of the vulkan SDK.
 It is primarily a thin API wrapper, not an engine or rendering abstraction.
 That said, there are some optional utilities to make very specific but common operations easy to write.
+Naturally, these are layered on top and in separate headers.

 The aims are:

 1. Dependencies are implied by the language

-   Delayed initialization allows you to create an object before its dependencies are created or even in scope.
-This makes using it difficult.
-For example, you can't create a VkDevice before a VkInstance.
+   No default initialization.
+Delayed initialization would allow you to create an object before its dependencies are created or even in scope.
+This would make using the library ambiguous and error prone.
+For example, you can't create a VkCommandPool before a VkDevice and by forcing initialization a user will immediately be reminded to create the VkDevice first.

+   If it's truly needed there is always std::optional and std::unique_ptr, which better show the intent of a nullable object.

 2. Objects are general and have minimal dependencies